-(Source: Oasis Research using Bloomberg: October 2006 - April 2025)
+(Source: Oasis Research: May 2025)

-Performance is indicative only and for the period from inception to October 2016, is based on the Class A (USD) Shares (Dist).
+Performance is indicative only and for the period from inception to October 2016, is based on the Class D (USD) Shares (Dist).
 It has been converted to GBP on a monthly basis using the closing GBP/USD exchange rate as published by Bloomberg.
 A pound sterling class was launched on 15 May 2012, and from November 2016 performance is based on the Class E (GBP) Shares (Dist).
 Past performance is not indicative of future returns.